University Administrative Policies

 2.4.
 Supporting Documentation

-Supporting documentation must accompany all cost transfer submissions and must include:
+Supporting documentation must accompany all cost transfer submissions and include a:

 • description of the cost,